-Sources: New York Life Investments Global Market Strategy, ARK Invest, January 2026.
+Sources: New York Life Investments Global Market Strategy, ARK Invest, February 2026.

-Investors are treating digital assets increasingly in their portfolios, but different types of digital assets serve different roles.
+Investors are increasingly treating digital assets as part of portfolio construction, but different types of digital assets serve different roles.

 Bitcoin

 - Bitcoin is an unregulated, speculative asset and has seen stellar price performance post-pandemic, benefitting from broader retail participation in the wake of cryptocurrency ETF creation and pro-cryptocurrency policies from the Trump administration. - Though we believe digital currencies could play an important role in financial markets development in the future, we view bitcoin and similar cryptocurrencies as a speculative asset and should be treated as such in portfolio construction.